Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/decimate.rst

 This is not usually used on meshes which have been created by modeling carefully and economically (where all vertices and faces are necessary to correctly define the shape).
-But if the mesh is the result of complex modeling, sculpting and/or applied subsurf/multires modifiers, the Decimate modifier can be used to reduce the polygon count for a performance increase, or simply remove unnecessary vertices and edges.
+But if the mesh is the result of complex modeling, sculpting and/or applied Subdivision Surface/Multires modifiers, the Decimate modifier can be used to reduce the polygon count for a performance increase, or simply remove unnecessary vertices and edges.